Join the Clean Energy Revolution

 A day in the life - Get ready to think big, work smart and shine bright!

-- Bachelor’s Degree in Engineering, or related technical field.
+- Bachelor’s Degree in Engineering or related field.

-- Two years or more of experience with automation systems.
+- Two or more years’ experience in dispatching transmission systems.

 You should know ...

-Work Mode: When a return-to-office date has been determined, this position’s work mode is hybrid.
-The employee will report to an SCE facility for a set number of days with the option to work remotely on the remaining days.
-Unless otherwise noted, employees are required to reside in the state of California.
+Work Mode: When a return-to-office date has been determined, this position’s work mode is on-site.
+The employee will report to an SCE facility or in the field location.
 Further details of this work mode will be discussed at the interview stage.

 - Visit our [ Link removed ] to get meaningful information related to benefits, perks, resources, testing information, and hiring process, and more!